ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Inputs complete, issuing transaction to add the provided validator information...
 ```

-This might take a couple of seconds, and if successful, it is going to print:
+This might take a couple of seconds, and if successful, it's going to print:

 ```bash
 Transaction successful, transaction ID :EhZh8PvQyqA9xggxn6EsdemXMnWKyy839NzEJ5DHExTBiXbjV
 ```

-This means the node has now been added as validator to the given Subnet on `Fuji`!
+This means the node is now a validator on the given Subnet on `Fuji`!

 ## Join a Subnet